rjetalpuria-paramount/GenAIProject/README.md

          PRIMARY KEY (id)
        );
        CREATE INDEX idx_memory_conversation_id ON ai_chat_memory ("conversation_id");
        ```
+     - Run the following SQL query to setup the table and index for vector store: ([source](https://docs.spring.io/spring-ai/reference/1.0/api/vectordbs/pgvector.html#_prerequisites))
+       ```sql
+       CREATE EXTENSION IF NOT EXISTS vector;
+       CREATE EXTENSION IF NOT EXISTS hstore;
+       CREATE EXTENSION IF NOT EXISTS "uuid-ossp";
+       CREATE TABLE IF NOT EXISTS vector_store ( id uuid DEFAULT uuid_generate_v4() PRIMARY KEY,
+       content text,
+       metadata json,
+       embedding vector(768) -- 1536 is the default embedding dimension
+       );
+       CREATE INDEX ON vector_store USING HNSW (embedding vector_cosine_ops);
+       ```
 4. This Spring Boot application: For serving the GenAI API.
     - Listens on port 8080 and makes calls to the model hosted on LM Studio via Nginx.